diogosoares22/ada-fix-it/index.md

 <iframe src="General_timeseries_comparison.html" width="100%" height="500" style="border:1px solid black;">  </iframe>

 As we can observe, generally speaking the number of quotes related to Trump is bigger than the number of quotes related to Cliton, but there are some periods in which this is not the case (for example at the beginning of 2015).
 In addition, as a general trend, we can observe that Clinton number of quotes has decreased a lot from September 2016 until the end of 2017 while the opposite is true for Trump.
+Which factors are related to this trends ?
+We will answer this question by describing the main political events in the life  of the two opponents during the years 2015-2017 understanding how these events influenced their media popularity.

+### Year 2015

+At the beginning of 2015 Hillary Clinton was very well known in the United States since she had already covered several political positions such as being the first lady of the United States (1993-2001), being an US senator from New York (2001-2009) and serving as the United States Secretary of State (2009-2013).
+On the other hand, Donald Trump was mostly known at the beginning of 2015 as a business man and it was not until June 2015 that he announced  his entrance into the race for the White House.
+But 2015 has been a year often considered a turning point in the recent American political scene since we assist to a rapid increase in Trump popularity and consent.